SensorsINI/ddd20-utils/README.md

  * Binas, J., Neil, D., Liu, S.-C., and Delbruck, T. (2017).
 DDD17: **End-To-End DAVIS Driving Dataset**. in _ICML’17 Workshop on Machine Learning for Autonomous Vehicles (MLAV 2017)_, Sydney, Australia.
 Available at: arXiv:1711.01458 [cs]  http://arxiv.org/abs/1711.01458

+See https://github.com/SensorsINI/ddd20-itsc20 for the code used for the Hu paper above.

 <!-- # Prerequisites -->